TN-Holdings-LLC/psf-zero/test.md

 - **DONE.** Section 5's compile-time comparison now has its own confirmed, seed-pinned, 20-measurement-per-scale result (1.0x–1.4x faster than Qiskit) — see section 5 and the RESOLVED item above.
+- **DONE.** Whether the `RXX`/`RYY`/`RZZ` native-gate-cost hypothesis for section 8's fidelity gap actually holds against the real production code: confirmed directly, and fixed with an opt-in `entangling_basis="cx"` parameter — see section 8's second root-cause thread.
+- Whether the compile-time advantage (section 4) reduces real-hardware calibration-drift exposure in an iterative compile/execute workflow (VQE, QAOA parameter search) — plausible, not yet tested, and not planned without a specific reason to spend real QPU time on it.
 - `compile_for_hardware()` doesn't yet expose a `seed_transpiler` parameter
   of its own, so its internal routing `transpile()` call is still unpinned even after section 5's fix on the Qiskit-comparison side.
 We saw no sign